pablodecm/phd_thesis/src/101_chapter_1.md

 their effects is expected to be suppressed by $(E/\Lambda)^{d_i - 4}$ thus high-dimensional operators can often be neglected.

+If all the EFT coefficients $c_i$ are zero or the new energy scale $\Lambda$ is infinite, the EFT theory reduces to the SM Lagrangian.
+Instead, if $\Lambda \approx
+E$, the effective
+approximation in [Equation @eq:eft_lagrangian_generic] does not hold, and the interactions have to realistic modelled using the a complete theoretical description of the New Physics scenario.
+While in general effective field theories are not renormalisable, observables and higher-order corrections can be computed, because the of the well-defined cutoff energy scale
+$\Lambda$.
+The best-known example of an EFT that has been used in practise is Fermi theory, which is a simplification to compute useful observables at low-energies $E \approx 10\ \textrm{MeV}$ rather than an extension of the SM, given that the detailed structure of electroweak interactions due to $\textrm{W}^{\pm}$ boson mediating $\beta$ decays was unknown at the time.

+At the LHC and other collider experiments, the main use case of EFT is to describe generic extensions of the SM that could arise due to New Physics at energy scales that are not directly accessible.
+From an experimental standpoint, the goal is thus to constraint the values of the EFT operator coefficients using experimental data.
+Because the for $d_i=5$ the only possible operator is relevant for neutrino phenomenology [@weinberg1979baryon], the set of Lagrangian operators of interest at collider experiments often corresponds to $d_i=6$ dimension operators.
+The large set of possible dimension six operators can be greatly reduced by requiring that the main experimentally verified properties of the SM are respected, such as the gauge and Poincaré symmetries, or baryon number conservation.
+In [Chapter @sec:higgs_pair],
+a subset of dimension six EFT operators are used to study non-resonant extensions of Higgs pair production in a model-independent manner.

 ## Phenomenology of proton collisions {#sec:pheno}